Thiruvelhere/mumzworld-cs-triage/README.md

 ## AI usage note

-Used Ollama (llama3.1:8b) for local inference.
-Used Claude for prompt iteration, Arabic tone QA, and debugging assistance.
-Core application logic, schema design, eval cases, and final implementation decisions were authored and reviewed by me.
+Ollama + llama3.1:8b for all inference (local, free, no API key required).
+Claude (claude.ai) for Arabic QA, prompt iteration, and pair debugging.
+All core code written and understood by me.
+System prompt and few-shot examples authored and iterated by me, committed to repo.